-The MAPE-K (Monitor-Analyse-Plan-Execute over a shared Knowledge) methodology implements a feedback loop as a reference control model for autonomic and self-adaptive systems.
-The primary goal of any feedback control system is to remove or reduce human intervention, focusing on autonomous decision-making and self-adaptation.
+The MAPE-K (Monitor-Analyze-Plan-Execute over a shared Knowledge) methodology implements a feedback loop as reference control model for autonomic and self-adaptive systems.
+The primary goal of any feedback control system is to remove or reduce humans from the loop, and therefore MAPE-K focuses upon autonomous decision-making and self-adaptation.

-The MAPE-K feedback control loop [3] performs Monitor-Analyse-Plan-Execute phases over shared knowledge.
-The phases can be described as follows:
+The MAPE-K feedback control loop [1] performs Monitor-Analyze-Plan-Execute phases over a shared Knowledge.
+The phases can be described as following:

-• The Monitoring Phase (M) collects data from the self-adaptive system and its operating environment.
-Hardware sensors provide raw data, which is collected, persisted, and used in runtime models to guide subsequent analysis and self-adaptation decisions.

-- The Analysis Phase (A) determines whether adaptation actions are required based on the current and predicted state of the system, its operating environment, defined goals, safety constraints, and quality of service specifications.
-Automated analysis enables timely and fast reactions to changes in the environment and emergent situations. - In the Planning Phase (P) the system plans self-adaptation actions such as switching states to perform different tasks, reconfiguring existing features, activating or deactivating sensors, or modifying polling frequencies to preserve power or to collect additional information about the system or its environment. - During the Execution Phase (E), the previously generated plan or adaptation strategy is executed on the physical machine or device. - The Knowledge Base (K) is a collection of data coming from the managed system and environment, adaptation goals, and other relevant states shared by the MAPE components.
+- The Monitoring Phase (M) is primarily concerned with collecting data from the self-adaptive system and the environment in which it operates.
+Hardware sensors provide raw data collected, persisted, and used in runtime models to guide subsequent analysis and self-adaptation decisions. - The Analysis Phase (A) determines whether adaptation actions are required, based on the current and predicted state of the system, the environment is operating in, and its defined goals, safety constraints, and quality of service specifications.
+Automated analysis enables timely and fast reactions to changes in the environment and emergent situations. - In the Planning Phase (P) the machine plans self-adaptation actions such as switching states to perform different tasks, reconfiguring existing features, activating or deactivating sensors, or modifying polling frequencies to preserve power or to collect additional information about the system or its environment. - During the Execution Phase (E), the previously generated plan or adaptation strategy is executed on the physical machine or device. - The Knowledge Base (K) is a collection of data coming from the managed system and environment, adaptation goals, and other relevant states that are shared by the MAPE components.

-Figure 3 shows the interaction among the different phases described above.
-The Perceptors observe the real world and transfer the information to the Monitor phase, detecting the anomalies.
-Simultaneously, the simulator component computes expectations from the current information, allowing the Planner to make decisions with the support of the Diagnoser, referring to the models used.
-Once a decision is made, the Executor triggers the action to be performed by the effectors in the real world.
+Figure 2 shows in states diagram the interaction among the different phases described above.
+The Perceptors observe the real world and transfer the information to the Monitor phase detecting the anomalies.
+At the same time the simulator component compute from the current information which are the expectations, in order to allow the Planner to take a decision with the support of the Diagnoser, referring to the models used.
+Once the decision is taken, the Executor triggers the action must be done by the effectors in the real world.

-Figure 3 - MAPE-K methodology state diagram
+Figure 3 - MAPE-K Methodology state diagram